 Is Online Sports Betting Legal in Arkansas?

-The good news is that the US federal government does not leave Arkansas sports fans without viable alternatives.
-Those two laws may prevent you from opening up an online or offline sportsbook in the state, but they do not prevent anyone in Arkansas, or the US for that matter, from placing bets online.
-The key to keeping thing on the legal up and up is to make sure you limit your betting action to only those licensed USA online sportsbooks that are located outside of the United States.
+The state's existing gambling laws do not prevent anyone in Arkansas from placing bets online through licensed USA friendly online sportsbooks that are located outside of the United States.
 You will find a listing of recommended offshore sportsbooks on this page.
 It is not illegal for Arkansas residents to engage in legitimate sportsbook gambling at these types of regulated sports betting sites.
 They each are either licensed individually or are owned and operated by a parent company that holds legitimate licensing from multiple jurisdictions.